-Studies have demonstrated that persistent pain and spinal hyperexcitability occur as a result of activation of the NMDARs.
-The properties of NMDARs in the spinal dorsal horn might be altered due to peripheral inflammation.
+Studies have demonstrated that persistent pain and spinal hyperexcitability occur as a result of activation of NMDARs.
+The properties of NMDARs in the spinal dorsal horn may be altered due to peripheral inflammation.

-NMDARs are thought to cause supraspinal sensitization as well.
-In response to the inflammation, there is an induction of neuronal hyperexcitability which, in turn, leads to an increased NMDAR activation.
+NMDARs are also thought to cause supraspinal sensitization.
+In response to inflammation, there is an induction of neuronal hyperexcitability which, in turn, leads to increased NMDAR activation.

 Activation of NMDA receptors

-NMDA receptor has NR1 subunit/s along with NR2 and NR3 subunits.
+NMDARs have NR1 subunits along with NR2 and NR3 subunits.
 Whenever the synthesized amino acid binds to an NR2 subunit, activation of the excitatory channel takes place.

-- Opening or closing of NMDA receptor requires the binding with two ligands – glutamate and D-serine/glycine at the same time and thus is ligand gated.
+- Opening or closing of NMDARs requires binding with 2 ligands—glutamate and D-serine/glycine—at the same time and thus is ligand-gated.

 - At resting membrane potential, magnesium or zinc ions block the receptor pores.
 These are released because of the depolarizing potential.

 NMDA Receptor Antagonists

-NMDAR antagonists are the chemical molecules which target the NMDA receptor in particular.
-Eventually, this results in the deactivation of the NMDA receptors.
-These NMDAR antagonists are classified depending upon the mechanism of deactivation as follows:
+NMDAR antagonists are the chemical molecules that target NMDARs.
+Eventually, this results in deactivation of NMDARs.

 - Competitive antagonism: As the name suggests, there is competition between the molecule and glutamate for binding to the NMDA receptor.

-- Glycine specific antagonism: These molecules bind specifically to the glycine binding sites and thus the attachment of the original amino acid is blocked.
+- Glycine-specific antagonism: These molecules bind specifically to the glycine-binding sites, blocking the attachment of the original amino acid.

-- Allosteric antagonism: There is binding of molecules to an allosteric site instead of competing for or binding to the original site; thus, the receptor configuration is changed, leading to a failure in the identification of the receptors by the concerned ligands.
+- Allosteric antagonism: Molecules bind to an allosteric site instead of competing for or binding to the original site; thus, the receptor configuration is changed, leading to a failure in the identification of the receptors by the concerned ligands.

-- Non-competitive antagonism: Some chemicals selectively bind to voltage-gated ion channels thereby altering the pathway.
-On the other hand, ligand-dependent receptor opening is completely operational.
+- Non-competitive antagonism: Some chemicals selectively bind to voltage-gated ion channels, thereby altering the pathway.
+On the other hand, the ligand-dependent receptor opening is completely operational.

-The blockade of NMDAR by their antagonists is dose-dependent.
-When the conduction of electrical impulses is considerably diminished, there is a disconnection between the neurons and consequently dissociation.
+The blockage of NMDARs by their antagonists is dose-dependent.
+When the conduction of electrical impulses is considerably diminished, there is a disconnect between the neurons, and dissociation occurs.